-- Associates degree in nursing from an accredited university. - Applicants seeking to transfer credits must provide official transcript from approved post-secondary - Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluation service attesting that the degree/or credits earned are equivalent to a degree/credits earned at an accredited institution of higher education in the United States. - Background check and drug screening - License as a registered nurse that is active and non-restricted to be maintained throughout the program
+- Associates degree in nursing from an accredited university. - Applicants seeking to transfer credits must provide official transcript from approved postsecondary schools. - Documents from non-English speaking countries must be translated into English and evaluated by an approved educational evaluation service attesting that the degree/or credits earned are equivalent to a degree/credits earned at an accredited institution of higher education in the United States.